Causes & Symptoms of Low Energy

 White-vein kratom is typically the best option for increasing energy levels, as these varieties of kratom are the most stimulative.
 Avoid using red vein kratom, as it can have the opposite effects.
 Some green vein strains may also help boost energy levels.

 Panax ginseng has been excessively studied for its energy-boosting effects.
-It contains compounds referred to as ginsenosides that have been shown to improve focus and concentration.
+It contains compounds referred to as ginsenosides that have improved focus and concentration.

 Ginseng is stimulating but in an entirely different way than caffeine.
 It’s a more subtle energizing effect.
 You feel like you have a larger battery bank to tap into.

-If you’re already feeling fatigued, ginseng will only have a mild effect.
+Ginseng will only have a mild effect if you’re already feeling fatigued.
 But if you take it preventatively before a long shift at work or all-night study sesh, ginseng may be able to buy you some extra time before you eventually reach the burnout phase.

 Rhodiola rosea, a herb that grows in both Europe and Asia, has been used to treat physical and mental fatigue in traditional medicine for thousands of years .